GoogleChrome/developer.chrome.com/site/en/docs/devtools/workspaces/index.md

 ## Overview {: #overview }

-Workspaces enable you to save a change that you make in Devtools to a local copy of the same file on your computer.
+Workspace lets you save a change that you make in DevTools to a local copy of the same file on your computer.
 For example, suppose:

 - You have the source code for your site on your desktop.